-Interest expense consists of interest related to the loans in an aggregate principal amount of up to \$30.0 million (the "Revolving Facility") made available by eCapital Healthcare Corp. pursuant to a Credit and Security Agreement (the "eCapital Credit Agreement") that Scilex Pharmaceuticals Inc. ("Scilex Pharma") entered into on June 27, 2023.
+Interest expense for the three months ended March 31, 2024 consists of interest related to the loans in an aggregate principal amount of up to \$30.0 million (the "Revolving Facility") made available by eCapital Healthcare Corp. pursuant to a Credit and Security Agreement (the "eCapital Credit Agreement") that Scilex Pharmaceuticals Inc. ("Scilex Pharma") entered into on June 27, 2023.
+Interest expense for the three months ended March 31, 2023 was nil.